gtech-mulearn/Top-100-Coders/TEMPLATE.md

 ### About Me

 > I'm a currently a MCA student at Government Engineering College, Thrissur.
 I am proficient in programming languages like C, C++, Java, Python.
 I have experience working with databases such as MySQL, PostgreSQL and MongoDB.
 I have good knowledge in the machine learning framework 'Pytorch'.
 I am highly passionate in creating deep learning applications.
-I have uploaded applications in play store.

 ### Portfolio Highlights